 It's best to check with the tourist board for the country you're visiting before you go to get the latest information on exactly what you need to drive in another country.
 In general terms, though, most European countries do not require American drivers to have an IDP.

-However, the following countries do require International Driver's Permits in conjunction with valid United States' driver's licenses: Austria, Bosnia-Herzegovina, Greece, Germany, Hungary, Poland, Italy, Slovenia, and Spain; again, you might not even be asked for the IDP in these countries, but technically you're required to have one or risk being fined.
+However, the following countries do require International Driver Permits in conjunction with valid United States' driver's licenses: Austria, Bosnia-Herzegovina, Croatia, the Czech Republic, Germany, Greece, Hungary, Italy, Poland, Romania, Slovenia, Slovakia and Spain; again, you might not even be asked for the IDP in these countries, but technically you're required to have one or risk being fined.

 You should also be aware of other countries' rules of the road, and the U.S. Department of State has good resources for overseas travelers, including country-specific road and traffic information—their Road Safety Overseas page provides specific recommendations for safe driving.